Jess Bedard, Director of Program Planning and Performance

 You can reach any of our staff by filling out our contact form.

-Jess is the Director of Program Planning and Performance.
 Jess supports the MECASA team in planning and evaluating our programming.
 She also provides support to member program directors and helps us use the EmpowerDB database.
 Jess is passionate about making sure our programming aligns with our values and the needs of centers.
 Feel free to reach out to chat with her about all things planning and evaluating!
 When she’s not at MECASA, Jess enjoys hiking, traveling, and snuggling her cat.

 Maureen Booth, Program & Administrative Coordinator

-Sarah Firth, Director of Human Resource & Compliance
+Sarah Firth, Human Resource & Compliance Director

 Sarah coordinates compliance and quality where she helps Maine’s sexual assault support centers figure out how to offer services and develop their workplace in ways that also satisfy the regulations.
 She conducts site visits and trainings on these issues, and also works on projects to develop consistent statewide services like text/chat and support group facilitator training.
 She lives with her family in Vienna.